What We've Learned From Our First Year Living In A Van

 That way you can clearly see what the area is like and whether its safe while there’s still daylight.

-Finding water is hard.
+Finding water is a challenge.

 This is something we weren’t really expecting, but finding potable water is more difficult than we thought.